liveontheocean/jiaqi-s-package/README.md

 # jiaqi-s-package
-this shows a student in buaa who grows.
+this shows a process where a buaaer grows.